Jac-Zac/My-home-config/README.md

 - Absolutely disable wallpaper tinting in windows inside system preferences > general on macOS Big Sur
 - I have added my new tmux configuration if anybody is interested
 - I also have aliased top to bpytop to have a nicer looking top
+- I have also configure end installed fzf with the nord color theme

 ### My nvim configuration if you want to load them